nadchhe/Elconsulto_task/README.md

-Here’s an updated and more comprehensive README for your project:

----

 # Arabic Distress Detection Chatbot

 This project implements an AI-driven chatbot that classifies Arabic text messages as either **Distressed** or **Non-Distressed**.
 The chatbot leverages **Arabic BERT** (from Hugging Face) for generating text embeddings and machine learning classifiers for predicting emotional states based on short Arabic messages.